Discover Chile's Los Lagos Region, a Charming Place to Visit

 Image: verticetv

-As you may already know, Chile is administratively divided into 16 regions.
-Chile's Lakes Region (Región de Los Lagos, also known as the Tenth Region) is located in the south-central part of the country.
-It is bordered to the north by the Región de Los Ríos, to the south by the Región de Aysén, to the east by Argentina, and to the west by the Pacific Ocean.
+As you may know, Chile is administratively divided into 16 regions.
+The Lakes Region (Region de Los Lagos, also called the Tenth Region) is located in the south-central part of the country.
+It is bordered by the Region de Los Ríos to the north, the Region de Aysen to the south, Argentina to the east, and the Pacific Ocean to the west.

-The regional capital is the city of Puerto Montt, and it comprises four provinces, listed from north to south: Osorno, Llanquihue, Chiloe, and Palena.
-According to the 2017 census, the region's population was 828,708 inhabitants.
+The regional capital is Puerto Montt, and the region consists of four provinces, listed from north to south: Osorno, Llanquihue, Chiloe, and Palena.
+According to the most recent census, the region's population is 828,708.

-The local economy primarily relies on agriculture, forestry, livestock, fishing, salmon farming, the dairy industry, services, and tourism.
-These industries are supported by the region's diverse natural landscapes, traditional foods, folk music, and cultural traditions—particularly in the province of Chiloe.
-German colonization, which occurred mainly between 1850 and 1910, has left a lasting legacy in many aspects of regional life.
+The economy is driven by agriculture, forestry, livestock, fishing, salmon farming, the dairy industry, services, and tourism.
+These sectors thrive thanks to the region's stunning natural landscapes, traditional cuisine, folk music, and rich cultural heritage—especially in the province of Chiloe.
+German colonization, which took place primarily between 1850 and 1910, has left a lasting influence on many aspects of local life.

 How to Get There

-The most common ways to reach the Los Lagos Region are by air to El Tepual Airport (16 km NW of Puerto Montt) from the Chilean capital, Santiago, or from Punta Arenas in the south.
-Alternatively, numerous bus lines connect to the terminal.
-As mentioned earlier, Puerto Montt is the capital and base of operations for most tours and programs in the region.
-Below are the main tourist attractions in Chile's Tenth Region, Los Lagos:
+The Los Lagos Region is most commonly accessed by air through El Tepual Airport, located 16 km northwest of Puerto Montt, with flights from Santiago, Chile's capital, or Punta Arenas in the south.
+Alternatively, numerous bus services connect to Puerto Montt's terminal.
+As the region's capital, Puerto Montt serves as the main hub for tours and activities.
+Below are the top tourist attractions in Chile's Tenth Region, Los Lagos:

 Island of Chiloe